SahilDahiya/GuessPeopleAnswers.ai/README.md

-# familyfeud.ai
-Play ai-assisted Family Feud
+Play ai-assisted "what people are guessing?"